 Warning signals kit

 Tools for changing tyres

-Enough fuel reserves if you don’t know how many kilometres to the next service station
+Enough fuel reserves if you don’t know how many kilometers to the next service station

-Necessary documents to show proof of ownership, like a copy of vehicle’s current registration
+Necessary documents to show proof of ownership, like a copy of the vehicle’s current registration

 Valid driver’s license